-KLCB has many programs that help community members get involved in making a difference.
-KLCB is always seeking new opportunities and programs that can help make a difference.
-If you have a program idea please contact us and seek opportunities below.
+Keep Lincoln County Beautiful has programs that help the community get involved in making a difference throughout our area.
+We are always seeking new opportunities and programs that can help make a difference.
+If you have an idea, please contact us.
+Below is a few opportunities we already offer.

 Rent a Litter Kit

 Keep Lincoln County Beautiful (KLCB), an affiliate of Keep America Beautiful, plans to plant trees at schools throughout Lincoln County.
-We have started with East Lincoln Middle School (ELMS) located at 4137 NC-73, Iron Station, NC 28080.
-KLCB has funded and has plans to continue to fund the cost to plant the trees.
+We recently completed a project at Norris S. Childers Elementary located at 2595 Rock Dam Rd, Lincolnton, NC 28092.

 Lincoln County has experienced a significant loss of tree canopy due to residential and commercial development.
 Since July 2015, approximately 2,910.5 acres in the county have been disturbed for construction and building purposes.
 This includes all subdivisions, commercial sites, single-family dwellings, and other projects constructed that required building permits.
 Much work needs to be done to plant and protect trees that provide so many benefits.
 We are excited about our growing community and want to help to replenish any tree loss to keep our home beautiful and our community thriving.
 The benefits of this tree planting project include replacing trees that have been lost to development, beautifying our schools and community, reducing carbon dioxide levels and potentially harmful gasses from the air and releasing oxygen, educating students and residents about the important benefits of trees, helping to protect our natural environment, strengthening community pride, and contributing to the positive impression of how the schools are perceived by visitors.

 Sponsoring a tree can help KLCB continue the program, maintain the health of trees in the program, and work toward replenishing trees throughout the county.